Roles & Responsibilities of a Creative Project Manager

 Balancing Creativity with Deadlines & Budgets

-A challenge for project managers for creatives, but with their understanding of the creative processes, they are well prepared to structure creativity with a timeline and allocated budget.
-When assigning tasks, they must take note of their team’s skills, capacity and the project’s priorities.
-A skill that not all ‘traditional’ project managers would be able to do effectively.
+When assigning tasks, they must take note of their team’s skills, capacity, and the project’s priorities.
+A skill that most ‘traditional’ project managers would not be able to do effectively, since it involves a deep understanding of the creative process.

-Moreover, these creative leaders would need to monitor budgets and track expenses when issues arise of changing the direction of the creative production or design.
+Moreover, these creative leaders would need to monitor budgets and track expenses when issues arise from changing the direction of the creative production or design.
 So, productivity would not be affected while maximising profitability.

 Facilitating Feedback and Collaboration